BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 - [Throw Stones] (range 8", Strength 1).
 - **It has not yet Awoken (PASSIVE)**

-Bilbo Baggins, Master Burglar ignores the Sauron’s Will section of the One Ring’s rules.
+Bilbo Baggins, Master Burglar ignores the Sauron's Will section of the One Ring's rules.
 Furthermore, if Bilbo is the only model left on the controlling player's side, and is wearing the Ring, he is not removed as a casualty, as would usually be the case.

 </div>